gfrenoy/TabT-doc/README.md

 [<img src="http://api.frenoy.net/mastodon.png" align="left" width="50px" height="54px" />](https://babelut.be/@tabt)

-To keep up to date of the latest changes or for questions and suggestions or any kind of interaction with the developpers and other users of TabT API, we strongly suggest you to follow the TabT account on the [Fediverse](https://en.wikipedia.org/wiki/Fediverse) [Mastodon](https://joinmastodon.org/) :
+To keep up to date of the latest changes or for questions and suggestions or any kind of interaction with the developpers and other TabT users, we strongly suggest you to follow the TabT account on the [Fediverse](https://en.wikipedia.org/wiki/Fediverse) [Mastodon](https://joinmastodon.org/) :
 [@tabt@babelut.be](https://babelut.be/@tabt).

-And please post bug reports or feature requests to : https://github.com/gfrenoy/TabT-API/issues
+And please post bug reports or feature requests to : https://github.com/gfrenoy/TabT-doc/issues

 ## License